scrasmussen/tools/README.md

 ## Profiling
-This is an example of how to profile while using a linux system, [here is](https://docs.microsoft.com/en-us/visualstudio/profiling/beginners-guide-to-performance-profiling?view=vs-2017) information about profiling using Visual Studios
+This is an example of how to profile while using a linux system, [here is](https://docs.microsoft.com/en-us/visualstudio/profiling/beginners-guide-to-performance-profiling?view=vs-2017) information about profiling using Visual Studios.
+The example demonstates [`TAU: Tuning and Analysis Utilities`](https://www.cs.uoregon.edu/research/tau/home.php) but [`gprof`](http://www.network-theory.co.uk/docs/gccintro/gccintro_80.html) is a common profiler that you can also use.

 * Open a terminal, enter
 ```